The Marvelous Land of Oz

-The Marvelous Land of Oz: Being an Account of the Further Adventures of the Scarecrow and the Tin Woodman, commonly shortened to The Land of Oz, published in July 1904, is the second of L. Frank Baum's books set in the Land of Oz, and the sequel to The Wonderful Wizard of Oz (1900).
-This and the next 34 Oz books of the famous 40 were illustrated by John R. Neill.
-The book was made into an episode of The Shirley Temple Show in 1960, and into a Canada/Japan co-produced animated series of the same name in 1986.
-It was also adapted in comic book form by Marvel Comics; once in 1975 in the Marvel Treasury of Oz series, and again in an eight issue series with the first issue being released in November 2009.
-Plot elements from The Marvelous Land of Oz are included in the 1985 Disney feature film Return to Oz.
+The Marvelous Land of Oz: Being an Account of the Further Adventures of the Scarecrow and the Tin Woodman, commonly shortened to The Land of Oz, published in July 1904, is the second book in L. Frank Baum's Oz series, and the sequel to The Wonderful Wizard of Oz (1900).
+This and the following 34 books in the series were illustrated by John R. Neill.
+It was followed by Ozma of Oz (1907).

+The story features the Scarecrow and the Tin Woodman, and introduces Princess Ozma and Jack Pumpkinhead to the Oz mythos.

 Plot summary

 The events are set shortly after the events in The Wonderful Wizard of Oz and after Dorothy Gale's departure back to Kansas.
 The protagonist of the novel is an orphan boy called Tip.

 For as long as he can remember, Tip has been under the guardianship of a cruel Wicked Witch named Mombi and lives in the northern quadrant of Oz called Gillikin Country.
 Mombi has always been extremely mean and abusive to Tip.
-As Mombi is returning home one day, Tip plans to get revenge and frighten her with a wooden man he has made, with a large Jack-o'-lantern he carves for a head, thus naming him Jack Pumpkinhead.
+As Mombi is returning home one day, Tip plans to get revenge and frighten her with a simulacrum that he has made with a large Jack-o'-lantern he carves for a head, tree branches for a body, pegs for joints, and old clothes from Mombi's chest.
+Tip then named him Jack Pumpkinhead.
 To Tip's dismay, Mombi is not fooled by this trick, and she takes this opportunity to demonstrate the new magical "Powder of Life" that she had just obtained from another sorcerer.
 Mombi tells Tip that she intends to transform him into a marble statue to punish him for his mischievous ways.

 To avoid being turned into a marble statue, Tip runs away with Jack that very same night and steals the Powder of Life.
 He uses it to animate the wooden Sawhorse for Jack to ride.
 The Sawhorse runs so quickly that Tip is left behind.
-Walking alone, he meets General Jinjur's all-girl Army of Revolt, which is planning to overthrow the Scarecrow (who has ruled the Emerald City since the end of The Wonderful Wizard of Oz).
+Walking alone, he meets General Jinjur's all-girl Army of Revolt which is planning to overthrow the Scarecrow (who has ruled the Emerald City since the end of The Wonderful Wizard of Oz after the Wizard of Oz left).

 Meanwhile, Jack and the Sawhorse arrive at the Emerald City and make the acquaintance of His Majesty the Scarecrow.
 Jinjur and her crew invade the Emerald City, terrorize the citizens, and loot the city, causing great havoc and chaos.
-Tip joins Jack and the Scarecrow in the palace, and they escape on the Sawhorse's back.
+Tip joins Jack and the Scarecrow in the palace and they escape on the Sawhorse's back.